padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ---
 # Geode/GemFire Split-Brain

 This bundle provides scripts, configuration files, and apps for creating a Geode/GemFire network split-brain environment where you can test Geode/GemFire split-brain capabilities.
+Although it focuses on split-brain issues, the scripts provided cover any system failures.

 ## Table of Contents